OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 Entities on Wikidata have "terms:" labels, descriptions, aliases, and sitelinks.
 Each entity has human-readable preferred names (labels) in one or more languages.
 Each label comes with a description field, and a space for alternative labels in that language.
 Entities also can have a link to the related Wikipedia page in one or more langauges.

 For example, [Q5](https://www.wikidata.org/wiki/Q5) has the English label "human" and the aliases "person" and "people," with a description including "common name of Homo sapiens;" it also has the Italian label "umano" and the alias "persona" with a description "specie a cui appartiene il genere umano."
-The English sitelink is "https://en.wikipedia.org/wiki/Human" but Italian Wikipedia has no equivalent article attached to Q5.
+The English sitelink is "https://en&#46;wikipedia.org/wiki/Human" but Italian Wikipedia has no equivalent article attached to Q5.
 Not every language will have values, but these terms can still be useful for reconciling.

 After reconciliation, you can extend your data with these terms.
-You can fetch aliases for a given term, or labels in another languages, by using the <span class="menuItems">“Edit column” → “Add columns from reconciled values....”</span> operation.
+You can fetch aliases for a given term, or labels in another languages, by using <span class="menuItems">Edit column</span> → <span class="menuItems">Add columns from reconciled values....</span>.

 You can refer to a term in a specific language by manually entering in a three-letter code.
 The first letter is the term ("L" for label, "D" for description, "A" for aliases, "S" for sitelink) and the next two are the language code.
 For example: